-The Australian Government has today acknowledged the enormous potential of prevention, announcing $5million support for a new Centre for Research Excellence in the Prevention of Anxiety and Depression.
+The Australian Government has today acknowledged the enormous potential of prevention, announcing $5million support for a new research initiative into preventing anxiety and depression.

 “This exciting new initiative will help us to develop new prevention strategies and programs, and facilitate the delivery of these strategies to Australians of all ages and backgrounds.”

-The NSW-based Centre, jointly led by the Black Dog Institute and Everymind, will support innovative translational research to improve and accelerate the uptake and impact of programs across settings and across communities.
+The NSW-based Hub, led jointly by the Black Dog Institute and Everymind, will support innovative translational research to improve and accelerate the uptake and impact of programs across settings and across communities.

-Everymind Director, Jaelea Skehan says the Centre will consolidate and drive world-class activities in prevention.
+Everymind Director, Dr Jaelea Skehan OAM says The Prevention Hub will consolidate and drive world-class activities in prevention.

-“The Centre includes a multi-agency team of experienced and internationally regarded researchers, educators, communicators and clinicians.
+“The Hub includes a multi-agency team of experienced and internationally regarded researchers, educators, communicators and clinicians.

 “This funding will enable us to combine our skills, leverage relationships and build effective and streamlined programs for addressing the risk factors associated with anxiety and depression.

-“The Centre will place focus on developing accessible and effective programs for those in particular need, including children and young people, targeted workforces and workplaces, families and carers and those living in regional and rural areas.
+“The Prevention Hub will place focus on developing accessible and effective programs for those in particular need, including children and young people, targeted workforces and workplaces, families and carers and those living in regional and rural areas.

 “We look forward to working with the Black Dog Institute and collaborating with institutions in NSW like the Brain and Mind Centre, the Centre for Rural and Remote Mental Health and others to deliver meaningful outcomes for our NSW communities.”

-The Centre will establish a strong foundation of future discovery through support of local researchers, facilitation of collaboration and efficient use of the research dollar.
+The Hub will establish a strong foundation of future discovery through support of local researchers, facilitation of collaboration and efficient use of the research dollar.